This Honours plan requires the completion of 48 units, which must consist of:

 The program extends undergraduate studies in financial accounting, management accounting, auditing and taxation.
 Students undertake advanced coursework and a research thesis.
 Classes are conducted in a seminar setting.
 Students will have the opportunity to interact with research active academic staff, engage in the analysis of advanced accounting issues, and develop critical thinking skills.

-Students aspiring to the Honours program should consult the Honours Convenor in the Research School of Accounting and Business Information Systems for advice.
+Students aspiring to the Honours program should consult the Honours Convenor in the Research School of Accounting for advice.
 Students from other universities can also apply for entry.

 Graduates from ANU have been rated as Australia's most employable graduates and among the most sought after by employers worldwide.